 Bouncing clubs

-The Radical Fish clubs were designed in the 90s with the intention of making them bouncy clubs.
-This is where the body shape of the Radical Fish club comes from.
-At the time, there was no way to make prototypes with 3D printers like today and when they first assembled a Radical Fish, the club didn't bounce at all.
-But it had unexpected worldwide success in the 90s for contemporary juggling thanks in particular to the videos of the Peapots who used the Radical Fish clubs by using the curves of the bulb of the club to develop all kinds of tricks ahead of their time.
-Today, NetJuggler has redesigned the Radical Fish club in partnership with Play Juggling and the club now features a bouncing tip at the top of the club.
+Radical Fish clubs were designed in the 1990s with the intention of creating bouncy clubs.
+This is where the Radical Fish club's body shape comes from.
+At the time, there was no way to create prototypes with 3D printers like today, and when they first assembled a Radical Fish, the club didn't bounce at all.
+But it achieved unexpected worldwide success in the 1990s for contemporary juggling, thanks in particular to videos by The Peapots, who used Radical Fish clubs, utilizing the curves of the club's bulb to develop all sorts of tricks ahead of their time.
+Today, NetJuggler has redesigned the Radical Fish club in partnership with Play Juggling, and the club is now equipped with a bouncy tip at the top.
 The shorter the club, the more it bounces.
-The short version, originally designed for children, is also the version that bounces the most.
+The shorter version, originally designed for children, is also the version with the most bounce.

 Short bouncing Radical Fish club